skeddy/skeddy.github.io/_posts/2020-04-25-Goodwood_done.md

 ---
 layout: post
-title: "So what's this all about?"
+title: "Goodwood virtual 10km - done!"
 ---

-## Goodwood virtual 10km - done!

 So this happened....